In English we have words that we put before nouns to indicate who they belong to:

 |my car||my cars|

-In Inuktitut, though, different endings are used depending on whether the thing that is possessed is singular, dual or plural.
+In Inuktut, though, different endings are used depending on whether the thing that is possessed is singular, dual or plural.
+In this lesson we will look at the singular endings.
+For the dual and plural possessive endings, click here.

 ONE POSSESSION OR RELATION